 To ensure normal HTTPS communication between clients and your web server, you must install the root certificate and intermediate certificates when you install an SSL certificate on your web server.
 This topic describes how to download root certificates and intermediate certificates.

 If your web services are accessed by using browsers, you do not need to install root certificates because the root certificates are built into the browsers.
-In this scenario, you need to install only the SSL certificates that are issued by the certificate authority (CA) on your web server.
+In this scenario, you need to only install the SSL certificates that are issued by certificate authorities (CAs) on your web server.
 This way, your web server can communicate with the browsers over HTTPS.
-For more information about how to install SSL certificates, see Installation overview.

 Download links for root certificates

 You can download only the following root certificates: